Large "vegan" cohorts in China -- CLHLS and CKB

 These cohort studies did to intend to assess vegans or vegan status and did not assess dietary intake in detail (simplified explanation).

-For many months, an article of ours has been (and still is) under peer review.
+For many months, a manuscript of ours on this topic has been (and still is) under peer review.

-Since then at least two new papers have been published including these same cohort studies from China.
+Since then at least three new papers have been published including these same cohort studies from China.

 This one: